Former Russian fighter says he witnessed torture of Ukrainian prisoners of war – KION546

 “Besides, he was drunk nonstop, and he was driving around the nearby villages where there were other prisoners of war.
 As far as I know, there were about 20 others, Ukrainian prisoners of war,” he said.

+Yefremov is the most senior Russian officer to speak openly about what he saw in Ukraine.

-Yefremov is now hoping the United States will grant him asylum after he resigned from the military and fled Russia last month.
+He is now hoping the United States will grant him asylum after he fled Russia last month following his dismissal from the military for refusing to return to Ukraine.

 “I ask the Ukrainian people for forgiveness that I came to their land with a gun in my hand,” he said.